-- A. Comply with CRI 104 and carpet manufacturer's written installation instructions for the following: - Direct-Glue-Down Installation: Comply with CRI 104, Section 9, "Direct Glue-Down Installation." - B. Comply with carpet manufacturer's written recommendations and Shop Drawings for seam locations, seam preparation, seam trimming, seam characteristics, and direction of carpet; maintain uniformity of carpet direction and lay of pile.
+- A. Comply with CRI 104 and carpet manufacturer's written installation instructions for the following: - 1.
+Direct-Glue-Down Installation: Comply with CRI 104, Section 9, "Direct Glue-Down Installation." - B. Maintain uniformity of carpet direction and lay of pile.
 At doorways, center seams under the door in closed position. - 1.
 It door openings install adapters/transitions/reducers to be covered by door when in the closed position. - 2.
 Level adjoining border edges. - C. Do not bridge building expansion joints with carpet. - D. Cut and fit carpet to butt tightly to vertical surfaces, permanent fixtures, and built-in furniture including cabinets, pipes, outlets, edgings, thresholds, and nosings.
-Bind or seal cut edges as recommended by carpet manufacturer. - 1.
-Install metal transition strip with anchoring leg under carpet where carpet abuts marble, terrazzo or vinyl composite tile. - 2.
-Secure metal transition strip to substrate according to manufacturer's instructions. - E. Extend carpet into toe spaces, door reveals, closets, open-bottomed obstructions, removable flanges, alcoves, and similar openings.

-- F. Maintain reference markers, holes, and openings that are in place or marked for future cutting by repeating on finish flooring as marked on subfloor.
-Use nonpermanent, non-staining marking device. - G. Install pattern parallel to walls and borders to comply with CRI 104, Section 15, "Patterned Carpet Installations" and with carpet manufacturer's written recommendations. - H. All selvages shall be trimmed to ensure good side seams.
+Bind or seal cut edges as recommended by carpet manufacturer. - E. Install metal transition strip with anchoring leg under carpet where carpet abuts resilient terrazzo. - 1.
+Secure metal transition strip to substrate according to manufacturer's instructions. - F. Extend carpet into toe spaces, door reveals, closets, open-bottomed obstructions, removable flanges, alcoves, and similar openings. - G. Maintain reference markers, holes, and openings that are in place or marked for future cutting by repeating on finish flooring as marked on subfloor.
+Use nonpermanent, non-staining marking device. - H. Install pattern parallel to walls and borders to comply with CRI 104, Section 15, "Patterned Carpet Installations" and with carpet manufacturer's written recommendations. - I. All selvages shall be trimmed to ensure good side seams.
 All seams shall receive an 1/8" continuous bead of seam adhesive at the point the face yarn enters the back. - 1.
 Fit edges together with an invisible seam and bond with appropriate adhesive.